 It isn’t the light green dot that’s the problem.
 It’s actually a good idea to have a subtle label indicating which merchandise is slashed in price.
 The problem is creating a safe place for customers who have good taste, yet are on a budget, to shop without intrusive clerks trying to sell them merchandise beyond their budget or relegated to an area at the back of the store that tells everyone that they’re not the store’s usual clientele.

 Instead, high-end stores should use labels—with the company’s name and logo on them, of course–to indicate clearance merchandise, yet let their signage—and their clerks—create a feeling of exclusivity, even at the sale table.
 Signs reading “For the discerning customer who wants to save money for the important things in life,” or something similar allow customers to feel like one of the town’s elites just for shopping at this store—even if they’re shopping the bargain bin.
+Take advantage of tamper evident labels that show that consumable products are safe.

 When a store puts merchandise out for a sale, it doesn’t take much more effort to create attractive displays, even for the clearance merchandise.
 Why shove all the sale merchandise onto a hastily-labeled rack when one can group them by size, color, and style in an attractive display?

-Promoting sale merchandise isn’t much different from promoting regular merchandise.
+To properly merchandise a store, promoting sale merchandise isn’t much different from promoting regular merchandise.
 Make the brand stand out, and a store will attract customers.